Recognition of the Holodomor as Genocide

-Raphael Lemkin, the author of the word “genocide” and initiator of the Genocide Convention, called “the destruction of the Ukrainian nation” – “a classic example of the genocide”.
-In accordance with the UN Convention, Lemkin considered the following items as an integral part of the genocide against Ukrainians: the hunger of Ukrainian peasants, the extermination of the Ukrainian intelligentsia and the elimination of the Ukrainian Autocephalous Orthodox Church.
+Raphael Lemkin, the author of the word “genocide” and initiator of the Genocide Convention, called the destruction of the Ukrainian nation “a classic example of the genocide”.
+In accordance with the UN Convention, Lemkin considered the following items as an integral part of the genocide against Ukrainians: starvation of Ukrainian farmers, extermination of Ukrainian intelligentsia and elimination of the Ukrainian Autocephalous Orthodox Church.

-Violating criminal case SSU guided by standards as national legislation and the international treaties which according to Art.
-9 of the Constitution of Ukraine and art.
+The criminal case initiated by the Security Service of Ukraine was guided by standards of both national legislation and the international treaties (especially Art.
+9 of the Constitution of Ukraine and Art.
 3 of the Criminal Code are part of criminal law.

-Addition to UN Convention on the Prevention and Punishment of the Crime of Genocide for it of 1948 it deals with such international legal acts as the European Convention on the Protection of Human Rights and Fundamental Freedoms, dated November 4, 1950, International Covenant on Civil and Political Rights, dated 1966 and The UN Convention “On the Non-applicability of Statutory Limitations to War Crimes and Crimes Against Humanity”, dated November 26, 1968.
+In addition to UN Convention on the Prevention and Punishment of the Crime of Genocide, of 1948 the lawyers used such international legal acts as the European Convention on the Protection of Human Rights and Fundamental Freedoms, dated November 4, 1950, International Covenant on Civil and Political Rights, dated 1966 and The UN Convention “On the Non-applicability of Statutory Limitations to War Crimes and Crimes Against Humanity”, dated November 26, 1968.

-During the investigation it was proven intent of the Soviet Union leadership to destroy the Ukrainian nation, which is a priority in the proof of the genocidal nature of the crime.
+During the investigation, the intent of the Soviet Union authorities to destroy the Ukrainian nation was proven, which is a priority for recognition of genocidal nature of the crime.
 The conclusion about the existence of intent to commit genocide and awareness of this can be done with the relevant facts and circumstances.
 That intention does not have to be clearly stated in the documents or oral expressed in public speeches.
 It can be argued, based on the facts and circumstances of the crime.

-Analyzing actions of the Soviet leaders it can detect some evidence that prove an intent to destroy a part of the Ukrainian nation:
+Actions of the Soviet leaders which prove the intent to destroy the part of the Ukrainian nation are as follows:

-- imposing on Ukraine of grain procurements quota at such a high level as to make their implementation unrealistic, and where they were fulfilled, only through force with the use of repressions and by total confiscation from peasants of grain and seed grain reserves;
+- imposing of grain procurement quota for Ukraine at such a high level as to make its implementation unrealistic, and meeting them only through force, repressions, and total confiscation of grain and grain reserves;

-- “blacklisting” districts, population centres, collective farms, and village councils, thus blockading them by military forces, preventing the population from leaving the black-listed areas, authorising the full confiscation of foodstuffs, and prohibiting trading activities;
+- “blacklisting” of districts, population centres, collective farms, and village councils, e g. blockading them by military forces, preventing the population from leaving the black-listed areas, authorising the full confiscation of foodstuffs, and prohibiting trading activities;

-- isolating Ukraine’s territory by task armed groups, military units and militia;
+- isolating Ukrainian territory by armed groups, military units and militia;

-- preventing peasants from freely travelling in search for food and banning correspondence;
+- preventing peasants from travelling in search for food, and ban for correspondence;

-- instituting constant searches and confiscation of grain, sowing seed reserves, chattels, clothing, all foodstuffs, and cooked food;
+- instituting constant searches and confiscation of grain, sowing reserves, clothing, all foodstuffs, and cooked food;

-- strengthening criminal repressions, including execution of people who during the confiscation of meat, potatoes, sunflower seeds, and other foodstuffs showed resistance to the authorities.
+- strengthening of criminal repressions, including execution of people who resisted to the authorities during the confiscation of meat, potatoes, sunflower seeds, and other foodstuffs.

 - was planned to suppress the Ukrainian national liberation movement and prevent the creation of an independent Ukrainian state;

-- was committed by violent seizure of all food from Ukrainian peasants and deprivation of access to have food artificially creating life conditions that led to the physical destruction of the specific component of the Ukrainian national base – Ukrainian peasantry (in Ukraine at that time the vast majority of peasants were Ukrainians, and the vast majority of Ukrainians were farmers);
+- was committed by violent seizure of all food from Ukrainian farmers and deprivation of access to food, by artificially created life conditions that led to the physical destruction of the part of the Ukrainian national base – Ukrainian farmers (at that time, the vast majority of farmers in Ukraine were Ukrainians, and the vast majority of Ukrainians were farmers);

-- was made as one of the stages of the raid against the Ukrainian national group as such, because Ukrainian nation, not the ethnic minorities was the subject of state building and self-determination that could only realize it by the right of the Constitution of the USSR, 1924 to self-determination by the exit from Soviet Union and establishment an independent Ukrainian state;
+- was made as one of the stages of the raid against the Ukrainian national group as such, because Ukrainian nation, not the ethnic minorities was the subject of state building and self-determination that could realize its the right to self-determination, mentioned of the Constitution of the USSR of 1924, by the exit from Soviet Union and establishing an independent Ukrainian state;

 - was organized by the top leadership of the Soviet Communist regime, important and active role in the crime played seven people.

-- 3186 registration books about death in 1932 – 1933, confirming massive loss of population from artificial famine;
+- 3186 death registration books of 1932–1933, confirming massive loss of population from artificial famine;

 - 1730 testimonies of witnesses and victims of criminal acts of the totalitarian regime;